Customer support is arguably more important than ever.

 Build the ideal customer service strategy for your remote team.
 Grab the free guide.

 What’s a remote support team, anyway?

-A remote support team represents business staff that handles customer concerns without being tied to a specific office.
+Basically, a remote support team is the team of people who handle your customer concerns—without being tied to a specific office.
 These teams can be used to replace in-house customer service or supplement your existing support team.

-Putting together a remote support team is possible thanks to modern technology.
+Today, putting together a remote support team is relatively easy thanks to modern technology.
 With the help of the right tools, you can both onboard and hire support staff from anywhere in the world.
 That staff can likewise use remote support tools like video conferencing software and screen sharing software to seamlessly communicate with customers.

 For example, RingCentral empowers your remote support team to both communicate internally and chat with customers in real time (no matter where they’re located).